 Research suggests no and has found fear-based parenting techniques to increase challenging behavior in the long run.

-Fortunately, a positive approach to discipline offers effective alternative strategies to elicit internal motivation in children.
+Fortunately, an authoritative, positive approach to discipline offers effective alternative strategies to elicit internal motivation in children.
 While these techniques do not spark blind and immediate obedience, they empower kids towards independent positive decision-making.

 “I Feel Like All I Do is Yell at My Kid”: How to Repair Your Relationship After Yelling